Ayush2006128/ai_teacher/README.md

 5. run ``` flutter pub get ```
 6. run ``` flutter build apk ```

+NOTE it will not work on iPhone and Mac only run it on Android or windows platform ala It has a bugs which are getting killed

 and you should be good to go.